 ABOUT ME

-I am a Research Scientist with Fisheries and Oceans Canada since 2019.
-I work in the Salmonid section at the North Atlantic Fisheries Center (DFO NAFC).
-My research focuses on Atlantic salmon conservation and management.
+I previously worked as a Research Scientist with DFO (2019-2025) in the Salmonid section at the North Atlantic Fisheries Center (DFO NAFC).
+My research focused on Atlantic salmon conservation and management.

 In addition, I am an adjunct professor at MUN in the department of Ocean Sciences and a member of COSEWIC's Marine Fishes Species Subcommittee (SSC).